Nithin-2005-dev/event-management-application/README.md

 # Event manager

-This application is to manager your events with user-friendly calender.
+This application is to manage your events with user-friendly calender.

 The link for the application is: